sonic-net/DASH/test/docs/dash-test-maturity-stages.md

 # DASH test maturity stages

 This document describes the DASH test maturity stages.
-We show both a bottoms-up dataplane testing progression and a top-down full SONiC-stack testing progression.
 The intent is to articulate the various scenarios and show a set of reference diagrams in order to establish a common vocabulary and workflows.

-The bottoms-up and top-down approaches allow respective development teams to proceed apace and converge towards eventual full-system integration.

 ## Legend
 In the diagrams below, the dashed "callout" notes indicate the prerequisites/dependencies needed to achieve this stage of testing, for example:

 ![dash-test-maturity-stages-prereq](../images/dash-test-maturity-stages-prereq.png)

+# Single Device Testing
+This section describes incremental approaches to test a single DASH device, including bottoms-up (dataplane first) and top-down (SDN northbound first) approaches.
+The bottoms-up and top-down approaches allow respective development teams to proceed apace and converge towards eventual full-system integration.

 ## Bottoms-Up, Dataplane Testing stages
 The dataplane can be progressively tested by configuring the DUT through successive "API" layers, starting with the DASH-SAI API, which does not require use of the SONiC stack; then adding more and more SONiC layers; culminating with the use of an application-oriented northbound management API such as gNMI or other interface.

 > **NOTE: Stage 3 - DUT Configuration via SAI-Thrift is deemed the minimum "gate" for DASH performance and conformance testing of a DUT's dataplane.
 Community dataplane tests will focus on this stage.**

 ### Dataplane Testing Stage 1: Manual/Ad-hoc Testing